Skip to content

 Zoom is better for external meetings; Teams is better for internal meetings

-With Teams, there are some chat features that don't work when you're communicating with someone outside of your organization.
+You can chat with external guests on Teams, but there are some chat features that don't work when you're communicating with someone outside of your organization.
 Same goes for meeting features too—you get a stripped-down version of the navigation menu for external calls.

 External calls navigation in Teams

-Zoom offers advanced AI features at no extra cost
+Both offer advanced AI, but Zoom's comes at no extra cost

-Both Teams and Zoom are now using AI to augment video meetings for their users.
+Both Teams and Zoom are now using AI to augment video meetings and team chat for their users.

 You can do a whole load of great things with the features, like catch up on missed content if you arrive late to a meeting.
 Ask the bot questions like "What have I missed?" or "Was my name mentioned?" and you'll get a quick answer.
 There's also a setting to auto-generate summaries after every meeting and email them out to all invitees, so you know what went on even if you didn't make the meeting.

-So essentially, most of what Zoom and Teams offer when it comes to AI is similar.
-But the major difference between the two is price point: Zoom's AI Companion comes with any paid plan, but to use Teams' AI features, you need to pay for a Copilot license, which is an extra $30/user/month.
+Essentially, most of what Zoom and Teams offer when it comes to AI is really similar.
+But the major difference between the two is price point: Zoom's AI Companion comes with any paid plan, but to use Teams' AI features, you need to pay for a Copilot Pro Business license, which is an extra $30/user/month.

 Zoom and Teams are both solidly integrated with other apps, so you can connect each of them to your existing tech stack pretty easily.

-Zoom natively integrates with more apps than Teams (almost 2,500 vs. Teams' 2,000ish), but that number doesn't tell the whole story.
-For starters, both apps integrate with Zapier, which means you can connect them to several thousand other apps.
+They integrate with more or less the same number of tools (3,000ish for Zoom vs. 2,500ish for Teams), but that number doesn't tell the whole story.
+For starters, both Zoom and Teams integrate with Zapier, which means you can connect them to 7,000+ apps.
 Learn more about how to automate Zoom and how to automate Teams, or get started with one of these pre-made workflows.

 Plus, Teams has a really tight integration with other Microsoft 365 apps, so if you're a OneDrive or OneNote user, for example, those types of integrations will be more seamless and built into the user experience for you in Teams.

 Barring a few details, Zoom and Teams are pretty comparable when it comes to video conferencing.
-But they're completely different tools that have been built to fill very different gaps.
+But they're different tools that have been built to fill different gaps.

-If all you're looking for is super reliable, high-quality video conferencing software that's focused on getting people's faces on screens, Zoom's the app to choose.
+If all you're looking for is super reliable, high-quality video conferencing software that's focused on getting people's faces on screens without any risk of glitches, Zoom's the app to choose.
 Or you can take a look at any of the other best video conferencing apps.
 If you're looking for a Slack alternative or a more comprehensive all-in-one tool, Teams is your best bet—particularly if you're an existing Microsoft 365 user.

 And as for the cost: both apps have free plans that get the job done, but when you go beyond that and start paying for these apps, it's really like comparing apples to oranges since they're designed to do totally different things.